Skip to content

 Bioinformatics packages for R

 Bioinformatics packages for R can be installed with the bioconductor script and then loaded like a normal R package.
-For versions of R starting with 3.6.1 you can install a package using:
+You can install a package using:

 install.packages("BiocManager")